Casimir energy through transfer operators for sine-Gordon backgrounds: Casimir pressure

-In \cite{Santamarialetter}, it was shown that for pure delta plates (i.e. $w_0=w_1=0$) the energy is always negative independently on the value of the delta coefficients.
-Furthermore it could be checked numerically that the quantum vacuum interaction energy is definite negative regardless of the relative position of the plates with respect to the kink center as well.
-However, due to the changes of the spectrum of bound states as a function of $\{v_0,v_1\}$ and the relative position between the plates and the kink, there is a peculiar fact characteristic of the spectra shown in the figure in \cite{Santamarialetter}.
-The sudden discontinuities present in the plot are related to the loss of one bound state with very low $k=i\kappa$ (nearly zero) in the spectrum of the system.
-At this point it is necessary to realize that the whole system of the two plates together with the PT potential acts as a well with a fixed depth and width.
+As can be seen in the figures above, the energy is always negative, independently on the value of the $\delta$ and $\delta'$ coefficients.
+Furthermore it could be checked numerically that the quantum vacuum interaction energy is definite negative, regardless of the relative position of the plates with respect to the kink center as well.
+This implies that the Casimir force between plates will always be attractive in this system.
+However, due to the changes of the spectrum of bound states as a function of $\{v_0,v_1,w_0,w_1\}$, and the relative position between the plates and the kink, there is a peculiar fact characteristic of the spectra shown in FIG. \ref{fig:PTdentro0} and \ref{fig:PTdentro2}.
+The sudden discontinuities present in the plots are related to the `loss' of one bound state with very low $k=i\kappa$ (nearly zero) in the spectrum of the system.
+At this point, it is necessary to realize that the whole system of the two plates together with the PT potential acts as a well with a fixed depth and width.
 Consequently, at the configuration in the space of parameters at which the jump appears, the resulting well is not deep enough to hold more bound states with large negative energy.
-This loss of a bound state translates into a jump in the energy for the pure delta plates problem.
-Here, as can be seen in FIG. \ref{fig:PTdentro} and \ref{fig:PTdentro1}, the energy is also negative independently of the value of the coefficients of the $\delta\delta'$ potentials.
-This implies that the Casimir force between plates will always be attractive in this system too.
-In general terms, it can be also seen that the larger the magnitude of the delta coefficients $\{v_0,v_1\}$, the larger the one of the quantum vacuum interaction energy providing $w>-2$.
+This loss of a bound state, which becomes a state in the continuum, translates into a jump in the energy, because the terms related to the states within the gap gives the major contribution to the total energy.
 The jump discontinuities in the energy appear for the $\delta\delta'$ plates case whenever $v_i>0$.
 It can be checked that for the cases of identical and opposite plates, if $v_i<0$, the results would be qualitatively similar to those shown in FIG. \ref{fig:PTdentro1}.
 Consequently, the introduction of the $\delta'$ potential modifies the spectrum in such a way that the well represented by the system can better accommodate bound states if $v_i<0$.
 In these cases, for different configurations of the coefficients of the $\delta\delta'$ functions very close to each other, no bound states with momenta close to zero are lost.